Portfolio Design for

 More about Bobby: Bobby once was a documentary filmmaker whose work was used by PBS to spotlight challenges of racism on college campuses.
 He also contributed storylines for The West Wing on how to get beyond zero-sum thinking when setting health priorities.

 Education: Union Institute and University (PhD), Emory University (MPH), University of Michigan (BA)

-“I love that Rippel is a place where challenging the status quo is the status quo.”—Nina Burke, Senior Program Associate
+“I love that Rippel is a place where challenging the status quo is the status quo.”—Nina Burke, Consultant, Learning and Evaluation

 Joined Rippel: 2016

-Career: Nina has coordinated, developed content for, and evaluated multiple projects for Rippel’s ReThink Health initiative, including advising the California Accountable Communities for Health Initiative (CACHI) on distributed leadership and leadership transitions, Rippel’s ReThink Health Ventures project, and R&D. She contributed to the team that advised the Center for Medicare and Medicaid’s Quality Improvement Organization Leadership, Organizing in Action Program and developed Community Activation for System Stewardship.
+Career: Nina has provided project management, design, research, and evaluation to more than six projects in the ReThink Health portfolio.
+This includes advising the California Accountable Communities for Health Initiative (CACHI) on distributed leadership and leadership transitions and coordinating and evaluating the Center for Medicare and Medicaid’s Quality Improvement Organizations’ Leadership and Organizing in Action course as part of the Community Activation for System Stewardship project.
 As part of a research project exploring tax credits’ potential as a source of sustainable financing for population health, she co-authored a paper for the National Academy of Medicine (2018).
 She previously was project manager of a homeless prevention and re-housing project for a Boston-area nonprofit.